Lightweight, interactive QSAR importance plots

 # adta_all_mod.obs["q_predictions"] is between 0 and 1.

-# replace each of these numerical values by corresponding hex viridis colors.
+# Replace each of these numerical values by corresponding hex viridis colors.

 anndata_all.obs["colormapped_predictions"] = anndata_all.obs["q_predictions"].apply(lambda x: matplotlib.colors.rgb2hex(plt.cm.viridis(x)))